ai readiness framework

 AI readiness frameworks typically include several essential components that work together to facilitate successful AI adoption:

 These components form a comprehensive roadmap for organizations to navigate AI adoption effectively.
+By focusing on these areas, organizations can address critical gaps and align their AI initiatives with strategic objectives.

 The Chief Digital and Artificial Intelligence Office (CDAO) framework is designed to guide governments and large organizations through progressive stages of AI readiness.
 Its pathway approach moves users from initial awareness and experimentation to full integration and optimization, emphasizing governance as a foundation for AI success.